WRITING COMEDY AND HOW TO DO IT

 Yes, you’re reading that right.
 With any book, if you don’t have an engaging story to tell, you’ve lost the audience.
-Think about it, would you stick with something that was ambling and a tad dull because it’s punctuated with a few zingy one-liners?
+Would you stick with something that was ambling along because it’s punctuated with a few zingy one-liners?

 You need to tell a story and make it relatable.
-The description should have a nice balance of humour in it, but don’t over do it.
+The description should have a delicate balance of humour in it, but don’t overdo it.
 Sometimes explaining something can be funny but it can kill it too.

-Try and make the reader feel as if they are ‘there‘ in the story, watching it happen.
-Let it happen naturally.
+Try and make the reader feel as if they are ‘there‘, watching it happen.

-Put some pathos in.
-If sad or bad things happen to characters, it will enrich what you’re writing.
-You’ll find that humour in sadness works.
-The element of surprise is key to making comedy work.
+If sad or bad things happen to characters, it enriches your writing.
+You’ll find that humour and sadness work well together.

 - Make the story strong and interesting